About Widely Prevalent Bacteria of the United States

 - Jianchi Chen, USDA ARS - AK, AZ, CA, NV

-- Jacqueline Fletcher, Oklahoma State University - CO, KS, NM, OK, TX, UT
+- Jacqueline Fletcher, Oklahoma State University - CO, KS, NM, OK, UT

-- Frank Louws, North Carolina State University - KY, NC, SC, TN, VA, WV
+- Alejandra Huerta, North Carolina State University - KY, NC, SC, TN, VA, WV

-- Norman W. Schaad, USDA ARS FDWSRU - CT, DC, DE, MD, NJ, PA
+- Katya Nikolaeva, Pennsylvania Department of Agriculture - DC, DE, MD, NJ, NY, PA

-- Brenda K. Schroeder, Washington State University - ID, MT, OR, WA, WY
+- Brenda K. Schroeder, University of Idaho - ID, MT, OR, WA, WY

-- George Sundin, Michigan State University - IN, MI, OH, WI
+- George Sundin, Michigan State University - IL, IN, MI, MN, OH, WI

 - Anne Vidaver, University of Nebraska-Lincoln - IA, ND, NE, SD